Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Experiments

-\textbf{Effectiveness of content guidance.} The observations drawn from Figure~\ref{fig:generation_ab} present that in the absence of content conditions, Diff-Oracle is still able to produce images that possess realistic stylistic attributes like scanned data.
+In the absence of content conditions (the ``w/o content" column in Fig.~\ref{fig:generation_ab}), the model is still able to produce images that possess realistic stylistic attributes like scanned data.
 However, it fails to control the structure of generated images, resulting in random contents that markedly diverge from reference handprinted data.
 This outcome stems from the fact that exclusively relying on style information cannot adequately capture the specific glyphs of oracle characters.
-In addition, if we opt not to use pesudo content images that match pixel-level details with the scanned data and instead directly utilize class-level paired data, the results are similar to Diff-Oracle without content.
-More visualization can be found in Section~\ref{sup:unpair} of the supplementary materials.
+In addition, if we opt not to employ pseudo content images that match pixel-level details with the scanned data, and instead directly utilize class-level paired data, the results are similar to Diff-Oracle without content.
+More visualization can be found in Supplementary Section~\ref{sup:unpair}.
 Table~\ref{ablation_study} shows that Diff-Oracle without content yields an FID value comparable to Diff-Oracle, proving that style representation controls well.
 Due to the chaotic content, Diff-Oracle without content obtains a higher LPIPS score.
 Since the random content is meaningless for recognition, we do not test the recognition performance in this case.